plausible/website/_posts/2020-04-17-how-one-blog-post-changed-my-startup-getting-48-000-visitors-in-a-week.md

 * **We also got 166 new trials in the first week** which was more than we got in the four months before that combined.
 * **We got more than [1,400 developers](https://github.com/plausible-insights/plausible/graphs/traffic) to look at our GitHub page** where our code is.
 * **Google featured our post in the Discover section of the Google app**.
 This resulted in almost 200,000 impressions and almost 7,000 clicks.
-* We got a **boost in the number of impressions on Google's search results**.
+* We got a **boost of more than 300% in the number of impressions and clicks on Google's search results**.
 * One interesting fact is that only 10 people searched for "Plausible Analytics" on Google in the week before the post and 121 searched for the same phrase the week after.
 This shows that the post made a difference in **making more people aware of our product**.
 The hope is that this will stick with our future activities.
 * The post was also **featured in some roundup articles, top lists of the day and even email newsletters** that share some of the best content of the week.
 * On top of the visitor numbers and the new trials, **we got hundreds of comments on different forums and social media**.
 Some influential figures including [Rand Fishkin](https://twitter.com/randfish/status/1247934239808475137) and [April Dunford](https://twitter.com/aprildunford/status/1247986144517767169) shared our post.
 Other startups reached out to us too and there's even an invite to be a guest on a popular podcast.

-One interesting feature of Plausible Analytics is the fact that you can open your dashboard and share your website stats with the public.
+* One interesting feature of Plausible Analytics is the fact that you can **open your dashboard and share your website stats with the public**.
 We've done that so you can follow our stats on this [live demo](https://plausible.io/plausible.io).

+So this relaunch really changed the traction of our startup, the goal posts have moved.
+Here's a deeper look into actions we took.

 ## Revamp of the product, website and blog